Location: Exposition / Watt, Los Angeles, CA 90037, USA

 Students will learn how to use comparative collections for actual research of materials excavated archaeologically.
 Using the Natural History Museum comparative collections, students will archaeological materials from the Channel Islands (including remains from Daisy Cave and the Big Dog Cave as well as 19th century historic material recovered from the area surrounding the museum.
 The course is design to develop experienced and capable researchers in zooarcheology, a first step to a possible career in academia or the Cultural Resource Management sector.
 Students will be shown the many career pathways available to anthropology majors and will prepare application materials for a job in their preferred pathway.
 Students will be trained in both academic writing and public interpretation of faunal materials.
 Honors thesis and graduate level research work with the collections is possible and encouraged.

 Period(s) of Occupation: Pre contact and contact period

-Tuition is $3,290.
+Tuition is $3,425.
 This is a non residential programs and students should find their own local accommodations.
-Several accommodation grants will soon become available on the CFS website.
+Minority and Travel Grants are available for this field school.